-Drinking water systems face multiple challenges, including aging infrastructure, water quality concerns, uncertainty in supply and demand, natural disasters, environmental emergencies, cyber and terrorist attacks.
-All of these have the potential to disrupt a large portion of a water system causing damage to infrastructure and outages to customers.
+Drinking water systems face multiple challenges, including aging infrastructure, water quality concerns, uncertainty in supply and demand, natural disasters, environmental emergencies, and cyber and terrorist attacks.
+All of these have the potential to disrupt a large portion of a water system, causing damage to infrastructure and outages to customers.
 Increasing resilience to these types of hazards is essential to improving water security.

-As one of the United States sixteen critical infrastructure sectors, drinking water is a national priority.
-The National Infrastructure Advisory Council (NIAC) defined infrastructure resilience as “the ability to reduce the magnitude and/or duration of disruptive events.
+As one of the United States (US) sixteen critical infrastructure sectors, drinking water is a national priority.
+The National Infrastructure Advisory Council defined infrastructure resilience as “the ability to reduce the magnitude and/or duration of disruptive events.
 The effectiveness of a resilient infrastructure or enterprise depends upon its ability to anticipate, absorb, adapt to, and/or rapidly recover from a potentially disruptive event” [NIAC09].

 Being able to predict how drinking water systems will perform during disruptive incidents and understanding how to best absorb, recover from, and more successfully adapt to such incidents can help enhance resilience.
 Simulation and analysis tools can help water utilities to explore the capacity of their systems to handle disruptive incidents and guide the planning necessary to make systems more resilient over time [USEPA14].

 The Water Network Tool for Resilience (WNTR, pronounced winter) is a Python package designed to simulate and analyze resilience of water distribution networks.
-Here, a network refers to the collection of pipes, pumps, nodes, and valves that make up a water distribution system.
+Here, a network refers to the collection of pipes, pumps, valves, junctions, tanks, and reservoirs that make up a water distribution system.
 WNTR has an application programming interface (API) that is flexible and allows for changes to the network structure and operations, along with simulation of disruptive incidents and recovery actions.

 WNTR includes capabilities to:

 Add response/repair/mitigation strategies including leak repair, retrofitted pipes, power restoration, and backup generation

 Run probabilistic simulations using fragility curves for component failure

 Compute resilience using topographic, hydraulic, water quality/security, and economic metrics

-- Analyze results and generate graphics including state transition plots, network graphics, and network animation
+Analyze results and generate graphics including state transition plots, network graphics, and network animation

 These capabilities can be linked together in many different ways.
 Figure 2 illustrates four example use cases, from simple to complex.